A-Normal-Guy-Inder/team-A/README.md

 | **Email** | Nodemailer (Gmail SMTP for OTPs) |
 | **Testing** | Vitest via the Angular CLI test target |

-> The frontend was ported from React 19 + Redux Toolkit to Angular. `webapp-angular/README.md`
-> documents the port: how each React concept maps across, the three deliberate behavioural
-> differences, and the re-entrancy defect the port surfaced.

 ## 🏗️ Architecture Overview